d-mittal/Mask_wearing_COVID/README.md

-# Mask-wearing behavior during COVID-19 Policy, Risk, and Norms Shape Collective Behaviors Worldwide
+# Mask-wearing behavioral dynamics during COVID-19

 This repository contains code, data, and analysis for the study of mask-wearing behavior during the COVID-19 pandemic (Mittal et al, Policy, Risk, and Norms Shape Collective Behaviors Worldwide)
 It includes tools for **model calibration**, **uncertainty quantification**, and **data analysis**, applied to data from 47 countries.